OddBallYT/ms_Obsidian.Projects/202 - Avarus/03 - World/Cities/Saulker/Saulker.md

 ### Keyed Locations
 #### I. Town Hall
 #### II.
 Coppermug Inn/Tavern
 An inn and tavern run by the gnome [[Tansy Coppermug]].
-Is the only inn and tavern in town, thus is home to much of the town's entertainment, and business.
+It is the only inn and tavern in town, thus is home to much of the town's entertainment, and business.
 Games of [[Throne]] are always being played at the large round table in the front right corner.
-On the back right wall, is a small raised stage where the gnomish bard __ frequently plays, in the evenings.
+On the back right wall, is a small raised stage where the gnomish bard [[Hanlan Fargon]] frequently plays evening sets.

 #### III.
 Market
 #### IV.
 Greenpark